minepkg/minepkg/README.md

 ### Linux & MacOS

 Run this in your favourite shell.
-The installation will require sudo rights.
+The installation will require/ask for sudo rights.

 ```bash
 source <(curl -s https://storage.googleapis.com/minepkg-client/linux-installer.sh)